- Analytics

 2. Diagnostic analytics

-In diagnostic analytics, organizations must first pinpoint anomalies within their data, like unexplained occurrences, or deviations from the norm.
+In diagnostic analytics, organizations must first pinpoint anomalies within their data, such as unexplained occurrences or deviations from the norm.

 For example, if a sudden drop in sales is observed, an organization would initiate a discovery phase investigation into the cause, seeking out additional data sources that could provide more information on the origin of the anomalies.